General Usage

 sbatch: error: instead of expected UNIX line breaks (\n).

 Windows and Linux use different conventions to mark the end of each line.
-Many applications on Rivanna, such as compilers, Matlab, etc., understand Windows end-of-line markers, but the shell does not.
-This is easy to fix by running the dos2unix commmand
+Many applications on the HPC system, such as compilers, Matlab, etc., understand Windows end-of-line markers, but the shell does not.
+This is easy to fix by running the dos2unix command

 dos2unix myscript.slurm